IBM/zDNN/README.md

     - `FWD` (forward)
     - `BWD` (backward)
     - `BIDIR` (bi-directional).
-  - For input shapes, the direction dimension should be:
+  - For input and output shapes, the num_dirs dimension should be:
     - `1` for unidirectional calls such as FWD or BWD
     - `2` for bidirectional calls such that:
-      - direction == 1 contains FWD values.
+      - dimension 0 contains FWD values.
-      - direction == 2 contains BWD values.
+      - dimension 1 contains BWD values.

 - `void *work_area`